tlswg/tls12-frozen/draft-rsalz-tls-require-tls13.md

 For TLS it is important to note that the focus of these efforts is TLS 1.3 or later.
 TLS 1.2 is WILL NOT be supported (see {{iana}}).
+This is one more reason for new protocols to default to TLS 1.3, where post-quantum cryptography is expected to be supported.

+# TLS Use by Other Protocols

+Any new protocol that uses TLS MUST specify as its default TLS 1.3 (or a higher TLS version, when one becomes stadardized).
+For example, QUIC {{QUICTLS}} requires TLS 1.3 and specifies that endpoints MUST terminate the connection if an older version is used.

+If deployment considerations are a concern, the protocol MAY specify TLS 1.2 as an additional, non-default option.
+As a counter example, the Usage Profile for DNS over TLS {{DNSTLS}} specifies TLS 1.2 as the default, while also allowing TLS 1.3.
+For newer specifications that choose to support TLS 1.2, those preferences are to be reversed.

 # Security Considerations {#sec-considerations}